quantumopticslkb/doclkb-deprecated/content/en/StartingPackage/General.md

         -- Object of mission (Objet)

-        -- Departure time (Départ de Paris)
+        -- Time (Départ de Paris): time you leave or arrive home

-        -- Transportation fees ()
+        -- Transportation fees (Moyen de transport)
             plane tickets/ train tickets :  Bon de transport (through SIMBAD...) bus/metro/taxi tickets: Keep all the receipts for refunding

-        -- Registration fee
+        -- Registration fee (Frais d’inscription)

         -- Meals

-        -- Accomodation fee
+        -- Accomodation

         -- Signature of Alberto / Quentin

+4. Add on the Group Google Calendar:

+    Account: quantumoptics.lkb@gmail.com

+5. CNRS member: add the days off on https://agate.cnrs.fr/

-4. Give receipts and a list to secretary to claim for refunding
+6. Give receipts and a list to secretary to claim for refunding
 <a href="/file.pdf"> link name </a>